Information & Services

 Driving rental cars on roads or tracks with no road number is forbidden.
 Passenger cars and 2wd vehicles are strictly forbidden on roads that are marked with an F on public maps.
 This also applies to Kjölur (road 35) and Kaldidalur (road 550).

 No insurance covers damages to the chassis of the vehicle nor damages caused by driving in or across rivers or any kind of waterways.
-Driving outside marked trails is prohibited and is subject to nature conservation law.
 Keep in mind that fords over glacial rivers keep changing.
 On warm summer days, the flow increases as the day progresses.
 Heavy rain often causes rivers to swell, sometimes making them uncrossable even for large and well equipped vehicles.
 Glacial rivers usually have less water in the mornings.
 Deaths have been caused by underestimating the water volume in rivers.
 Before crossing a glacial river, it is necessary to examine its velocity, depth and bottom by wading into it.
 If you find that you would be unwilling to wade across the river on foot, you should not attempt to drive across it.
 Seek advice from experienced drivers and watch how and where they cross.
-Crossing rivers is only allowed on four-wheel drive Jeeps such as car groups G, H, I, K, X & O. Ensure that the four-wheel drive has been engaged before driving into the water.
+Crossing rivers is only allowed on four-wheel drive Jeeps such as car groups FG, G, H, I, R, K & X. Ensure that the four-wheel drive has been engaged before driving into the water.
 Drive very slowly but steadily in first gear and use the low range if available.

 Special warning signs indicate danger ahead, such as sharp bends, but there is generally no separate sign to reduce speed.
 Please choose a safe speed according to conditions.
 Motorists are obliged by law to use headlights at all times, day and night.
 In Iceland all driving off roads or marked tracks is prohibited by law.
 Passengers in the front and back seats of an automobile are required by law to use safety-belts.
 Icelandic law forbids any driving under the influence of alcohol.